-Yangpachen, world-famous for its spectacular phenomenon of hot springs boiling on the cold plateau, features all kinds of hot springs including highest-temperature hot springs, boiling springs and geysers as well as common hot springs, the area of which totals more than 7,000 square meters.
+Yangpachen, world-famous for its spectacular phenomenon of hot springs boiling on the cold plateau, features all kinds of hot springs including highest-temperature hot springs, boiling springs, and geysers as well as common hot springs, the area of which totals more than 7,000 square meters.
 With temperatures around 47℃/117℉, it is the first geothermal field to be developed on the Chinese mainland and the highest geothermal power station in the world.

 There are many hydrothermal wells distributed in the Yambajan hydrothermal area for generating electricity.
 And the Yambajan Hydrothermal Power Plant, jointly developed and constructed by China and the United Nations and completed in 1977, is currently the biggest hydrothermal power plant in China.
 The hydrothermal energy in the hydrothermal wells, transported by the pipeline, propels the turbines in the hydrothermal power plant to generate cheap and environmental electricity for Lhasa and the areas nearby.

-The early morning in Yambajan is the most beautiful.
-In the cold morning, the hydrothermal fields are always suffused with white haze and the lake surface is always covered with great steam agglomerations, which is really fascinating and makes Yambajan a wonderland.
-If you are lucky enough, you may have a chance to witness the fantastic and splendid scene: the boiling water is erupting to the sky from the mouth of hot spring.
+The early morning in Yangpachen is the most beautiful, as the hydrothermal fields are always suffused with white haze and the lake surface is always covered with great steam agglomerations, which is really fascinating and makes Yangpachen a wonderland.
+If you are lucky, you will witness the fantastic and splendid scene: the boiling water is erupting into the sky from the mouth of the hot spring.